 Introduction The Thirlstane is a nice wee crag in Kirkcudbrightshire, on the Solway Coast near Southerness.
 It is about 20km south of Dumfries.
 There is a short approach along the beach and nice views from the top over the Solway Firth to the English Lake District.
 This is a good spot for beginners, bouldering, picnics and families, although there is not a huge amount of route-length climbing.

-Access The crag is mostly non-tidal, but at high springs the cave is flooded for a few hours around 12-2pm, and all routes are affected.
+Access The crag is mostly non-tidal.
+But at high springs, a few days every two weeks, the cave is flooded for a few hours around 12-2pm, and all routes are affected.
+Like in the picture above.
 To get here follow the A710 south from Dumfries, through New Abbey and Kirkbean.
-Turn off left at the first Southerness sign, then turn left again at the first T-junction and follow the road down to a parking area on the shore by a disused farmhouse.
+Turn off left at the first Southerness sign, then turn left again at the first T-junction and follow the road down to a parking area on the shore just beyond a farmhouse.
 The crag lies 5 minutes eastwards along the beach

 Descent From all routes descend the back of the rock facing the sea, a steep walk.
-Take care not to fall into the holes at the top of the cave!
+Take care not to fall into the holes at the top of the cave route!

 Guidebook For a definitive list of all the climbs and boulder problems at Powillimont see the SMC published Lowland Outcrops guidebook.